Submit request or call to make an appointment.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute will determine if a minimally invasive axillary repair is appropriate for your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, will determine if a minimally invasive axillary repair is appropriate for your child.
 When not appropriate, they will be able to discuss and offer the alternative open heart surgeries most appropriate to treat your child’s congenital heart defect.

-Norton Children’s Heart Institute, affiliated with the University of Louisville, is the leading provider of pediatric heart care in Louisville and Southern Indiana.
+Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.

 Although the surgeon is not entering the center of the chest, the minimally invasive axillary repair is still heart surgery.
-Your child will be put to sleep by our cardiac anesthesiologists who specialize in giving anesthesia to children with cardiac defects.
+Your child will be put to sleep by our cardiac anesthesiologists, who specialize in giving anesthesia to children with cardiac defects.
 After your child is asleep and positioned in the operating room, a Norton Children’s Heart Institute cardiothoracic surgeon will:

 This procedure usually repairs the congenital heart defect in one operation.
-Your child will have a follow-up test called an echocardiogram that will show the completed repair after the operation. “““`The scar from the surgery incision will be on the side of your child’s chest, under their armpit.
+Your child will have a follow-up test called an echocardiogram that will show the completed repair after the operation.
+The scar from the surgery incision will be on the side of your child’s chest, under the armpit.
 The scar will be in an area that is hidden under the right arm when your child is standing.

 Recovery from a more invasive type of surgery can last four to six weeks in younger children and six to eight weeks in older children.
 The recovery time after a minimally invasive axillary approach can be shortened to less than one week.
 After this procedure, your child will see a pediatric cardiologist for follow-up visits when needed.